 The Corner Handmade makes its soaps, including this delicious Beachwood Vetiver Soap Bar, using the traditional cold process method in small batches in a home studio in Massachusetts.
 The Corner Handmade also makes skincare products for pets!

 This Shave & a Haircut Men’s Goat Milk Soap includes amazing smelling soap for men to wash off with after a shave, all of which are made in Oklahoma by Simply Purefect Soapmaking.
 All of Simply Purefect’s skincare products are made “with skin-loving ingredients and handcrafted with love.”

 This scent has been described as “a lush combination sure to send any heart a flutter, this blend of vanilla, soft florals, and ripe berries” that “goes on sweet and dries down sexy.”
 If you wear this scent, you’ll not only be supporting American manufacturing, but you’ll also be supporting…love.

 Toms of Maine toothpaste

-Toms of Maine began in 1968 when Tom and Kate Chappell moved to Maine in search of a healthier, simpler life for their family, and they couldn’t find personal care products that were as natural as they’d hoped.
-So they made the products themselves.
+Toms of Maine began in 1968 when Tom and Kate Chappell moved to Maine in search of a healthier, simpler life for their family.
+They couldn’t find personal care products that were as natural as they’d hoped, so they made the products themselves.
 Today all of Tom’s of Maine toothpaste (as well as their stick deodorant) is still manufactured in Sanford, Maine.

 Smile Box tooth whitening system